 If gaining lean muscle mass is your goal, then the amount of protein and carbs probably matter to you.
-Therefore, let’s take a look at which is better for bodybuilding, raspberries or strawberries.
+Therefore, let’s take a look at which is better for bodybuilding.

 For people who have celiac disease or wish to follow a gluten free diet the goal is clear cut, avoid gluten.
-Therefore, let’s answer which one is gluten free, raspberries or strawberries.
+Therefore, let’s answer which one is gluten free.